Factbox-Views of frontrunners to succeed UK's Boris Johnson

 - Rishi SunakChancellor of the Exchequer of the United Kingdom (born 1980)

-LONDON (Reuters) - The race to succeed Boris Johnson as British prime minister has begun, with 11 candidates so far putting themselves forward for a contest which will ultimately be decided by around 200,000 Conservative Party members.
+LONDON (Reuters) - The race to succeed Boris Johnson as British prime minister has begun, with five candidates still in the running for a contest which will ultimately be decided by around 200,000 Conservative Party members.

 Below is what the bookmakers' top three favourites have said on key issues: